Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Studio 54, Photo by Tod Papageorge, New-York, USA, 1977-1981

-How to catch the timeless beauty
+How to capture timeless beauty

 New Lightroom photo filter